About the Author

 So, if you’re earning the average physician salary of $350,000, that means you can expect to pay between $290 and $900 per month.

-The range is so big because there are many factors that can affect the overall cost.
+The range is so large because many factors can affect the overall cost.
 Here are a few examples:

 • Your medical specialty